What Is a Service Level Agreement?

 How to Write a Service-Level Agreement

-- Service availability: The percentage of time that a service is available for the customer to use.
+- Service availability: The percentage of time the service is operational

-- Uptime: The percentage of time that a system or service is operational.
+- Uptime: The time a system or service is available without interruption

-- System throughput: The rate at which a network or system can process and deliver data.
+- System throughput: The rate at which the system processes data

 Once you document the level of service you want to measure, you can set specific performance metrics.
 Refer to industry standards for metrics and key performance indicators (KPIs).
 You can set these at or above industry standards, depending on the service provider’s expected capabilities.